Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Invertible states as a spectrum

-Adiabatic parameters can be replaced by semiclassical variables representing a texture in the real space.
-When $t_2$ is replaced by the semiclassical parameter slowly depending on the $x_{d+2}$-direction, an adiabatic deformation at the time $t_1$ corresponds to the topologically trivial SRE$^{d+1}$ state $\ket{\chi_{d+1}(t_1)}$ localized at the kink along the $x_{d+2}$-direction.
-The adiabatic cycle of the time $t_1$ gives the localized SRE$^{d}$ states $\ket{\chi_d}$ and $\ket{\bar \chi_d}$ on the boundary of the kink (See Fig.~\ref{fig:spectra2} [c]).
-If both the adiabatic parameters $t_1$ and $t_2$ are replaced by the texture variables, the semiclassical state $\Ket{\chi_{d+2}(\bm{n}(x_{d+1},x_{d+2}))}$, $\bm{n} \in S^2$, represents a skyrmion induced SRE$^d$ state $\ket{\chi_d}$.
-In a similar way to (\ref{eq:1d_texture}), for a bipartite 2-dimensional lattice a simple realization is given by putting an SRE$^d$ state $\ket{\chi_d}$ at the center and wrapping the center with trivial pairs $\ket{\chi_d} \otimes \ket{\bar \chi_d}$ (See Fig.~\ref{fig:spectra2} [d]).
-The SRE$^d$ state $\ket{\chi_d}$ trapped at a single skyrmion-like texture is stable under a perturbation leaving the system gapped.
+Adiabatic parameters can be replaced by semiclassical variables representing a texture in real space.
+When $t_2$ is replaced by the semiclassical parameter slowly depending on the $x_{d+2}$-direction, an adiabatic deformation at the time $t_1$ corresponds to the topologically trivial Inv$^{d+1}$ state $\ket{\chi_{d+1}(t_1)}$ localized at the kink along the $x_{d+2}$-direction.
+The adiabatic cycle of the time $t_1$ gives the localized Inv$^{d}$ states $\ket{\chi_d}$ and $\ket{\bar \chi_d}$ on the boundary of the kink (See Fig.~\ref{fig:spectra2} [c]).
+If both the adiabatic parameters $t_1$ and $t_2$ are replaced by the texture variables, the semiclassical state $\Ket{\chi_{d+2}(\bm{n}(x_{d+1},x_{d+2}))}$, $\bm{n} \in S^2$, represents a skyrmion induced Inv$^d$ state $\ket{\chi_d}$.
+In a similar way to (\ref{eq:1d_texture}), for a bipartite 2-dimensional lattice, a simple realization is given by putting an Inv$^d$ state $\ket{\chi_d}$ at the center and wrapping the center with trivial pairs $\ket{\chi_d} \otimes \ket{\bar \chi_d}$ (See Fig.~\ref{fig:spectra2} [d]).
+The Inv$^d$ state $\ket{\chi_d}$ trapped at a single skyrmion-like texture is stable under a perturbation leaving the system gapped.